gonzex/test_abidocs/doc/topics/index.md

 - [[topic:Band2eps|Band2eps]]: How to plot phonon band structures
 - [[topic:Berry|Berry]]: How to compute the polarisation and take into account a finite homogeneous electric field
-- [[topic:BandOcc|BandOcc]]: How to to specify bands and occupation numbers, for metals or insulators
+- [[topic:BandOcc|BandOcc]]: How to specify bands and occupation numbers, for metals or insulators
 - [[topic:BSE|BSE]]: How to perform a Bethe-Salpeter calculation of neutral excitation energies and dielectric function
 ## C